Tadcaster Flood Alleviation Scheme (FAS) Information Page

 Funding a new Flood Alleviation Scheme

-So far, we have been allocated £1.7 million from Flood Defence Grant in Aid, £25'000 from North Yorkshire County Council, £1.02 million from the York, North Yorkshire and East Riding Local Enterprise Partnership and in September 2019, a further £9 million from a government fund to better protect communities from flooding.
+We have been working with several other organisations to secure the funding needed to deliver this scheme.
+So far, we have been allocated £1.7 million from Flood Defence Grant in Aid, £25,000 from North Yorkshire County Council, £1.02 million from the York, North Yorkshire and East Riding Local Enterprise Partnership and in September 2019, a further £9 million from a government fund to better protect communities from flooding.
 This funding is secured to improve the current flood defences in Tadcaster.

-It is important to us that residents, businesses and land owners have the opportunity to give us their views on the scheme throughout the project.
+It is important to us that residents, businesses and land owners have the opportunity to give us their views on the scheme as we develop the project.

-We continue to work with residents, businesses and other stakeholders including: York and North Yorkshire LEP, North Yorkshire Council, Tadcaster Town Council, the office of Keir Mather MP, Yorkshire Water, Tadcaster Flood Action Group, and members of the local community including residents and businesses.
+We continue to work with other stakeholders including: York and North Yorkshire LEP, North Yorkshire Council, Tadcaster Town Council, the office of Alec Shelbrooke MP, Yorkshire Water, Tadcaster Flood Action Group, and members of the local community including residents and businesses.

 High river levels at the repaired Tadcaster road bridge, March 2020